 Virtual nature is a concept developed at the University of Twente.
-It goes beyond past efforts to include elements of nature in design.
-Instead, it offers users the opportunity to simulate a natural environment in different spaces.
-More importantly, to create environments that can have different beneficial effects, like a calming influence or inspire people to interact more.
-Studies have been done with environments that only use visual elements and with versions including sound and scents.
+It offers users the opportunity to simulate a natural environment in different spaces and create environments that can have different beneficial effects, like a calming influence.
 Virtual Nature allows you to bring natural environments to places where nature itself is out of reach and to those on whom it can have a large impact.

 How does it work?

 Virtual Nature is a two-part system.
 It consists of a software package with which new environments can be made.
 Users can create natural environments according to a template or guidelines for a specific effect, or create something that suits a particular context.
 Moreover, there is the viewing part.
 Virtual Nature focuses on showing the created environments in a way that creates an immersive experience.
 For example, one can create a room for people to calm down low light and an immersive projection and soundtrack.
 Alternatively, a wall near a seating area in a well traveled open space can be used to create a place where people come to interact with each other and the environment.
 Virtual Nature allows users to bring the desired beneficial effects of nature to a location of their choosing.